Signs you’re using the wrong dog shampoo illustrated with a smiling yellow Labrador and Cindra Grooming Products branding

 Bathing Frequency Still Matters

-Even the right shampoo can cause problems if the schedule doesn’t match the coat.
+Even the correct shampoo can cause problems if the schedule doesn't match the coat.
+Some coats need frequent, gentle maintenance.
+Others need periodic resets.

 If you're unsure about frequency, this guide helps: How Often Should You Bathe Your Dog